-1. Run the setup exe file and follow the instructions in the installation wizard.

-- 2. Custom installation allows you to select the installation directory and select components.
-Notice that the install wizard's choice of directory prepares for coexistence with older and future versions. - 3.
-In order to install optional Tool components of the AnyBody package such as the AnyBody Exporter for SOLIDWORKS add-in, you must either do a full installation or select the specific tools when selecting components for a custom installation. - 4.
-During the final part of the installation, drivers for AnyBody's hardware dongles (HASP dongles) may be installed if relevant drivers are not found on your computer.
+- 1. Run the setup exe file and follow the instructions in the installation wizard.
+The installation wizard will automatically make a full installation with all Tool components of the AnyBody package. - 2.
+During the final part of the installation, drivers for AnyBody's hardware dongles (HASP dongles) may be installed if relevant drivers are not found on your computer. - 3.
+Finalize: Choose to launch AnyBody as the final step; this will bring you to Step 3.

-5. Finalize:

-- 1. Choose to launch AnyBody as the final step; this will bring you to Step 3. - 2.
-Choose to open Add/Remove Programs to remove older versions of AnyBody.
-This can always be done later.